 As with smallholder farmers, knowledge is needed to transform companies’ approaches towards supply chain sustainability.
 We assist companies by developing their approach towards stakeholders, corporate social responsibility mechanisms, monitoring, strategic community development, as well as providing risk assessment and management support.

-By partnering with companies and farmers alike,and also seeking change at the policy level, regarding sexual harassment, wages, and labour rights, we will create sustainable change throughout the supply chain to meet the world’s growing thirst for tea.
-This is the type of change we can bring about, to produce sustainable tea together.
+By partnering with companies and farmers alike, and also seeking change at the policy level regarding sexual harassment, wages, and labour rights, we will create sustainable change throughout the supply chain to meet the world’s growing thirst for tea.
+This is the type of change we can bring about to begin producing sustainable tea together.

 "Addressing more complex issues like the need for living wages, nutrition, tackling of alcoholism, gender issues, and fair working conditions needs a strategy beyond certification.
 Solidaridad seeks to address these challenges through working with relevant local stakeholders in the different tea growing regions where programmes are in place."

 Unilever and Solidaridad partner to improve the lives of 1 million people